 This sheet holds a schedule for planting crops (by zone and type) and applying N or P fertilizers.
 The current simulation year is defined as YEAR 0.
-See WANHELP.xls for an example on how to fill this sheet on the basis of a daily calendar.

 In this sheet you will be able to define the type of crop you plan to use in the simulation.
 In cell B2-F2 fill the letter code of crop type associated with the code in the database.
 It is written as options on the left hand side or see sheet CROP LIBRARY.
 The type of crop you choose here determine the parameter values copied to sheet CROP PARAMETERS and PROFITABILITY, where the values are linked to model.